tpaschalis/tpaschalis.github.io/_posts/2018-10-21-introduction-to-diskpart.markdown

 ### Deletion
 Well, it's no big deal, to delete your current `selected` object, just call
 `delete disk/partition/volume`

 ## Conversion

-Use the following command to convert an empty disk with MBR partition style to GPT partition style and vice versa.
+Use the following command to convert an empty disk with MBR partition style to GPT partition style and vice versa :
 `convert mbr/gpt`

 The following command will convert a 'basic' disk to a 'dynamic' and vice versa.
 For the differences take a look [here](https://docs.microsoft.com/en-us/windows/desktop/fileio/basic-and-dynamic-disks).